 Medical Needs & Issues

 For non-emergency medical issues, please consult the Foster Home Packet.
 If that doesn’t have the information you need, then contact your mentor.
-If your mentor feels it is necessary he/she will put you in contact with Karen for more serious medical needs.

-In the event of an emergency, contact your mentor or Karen Heald at (530) 219-6756.
+In the event of an emergency, contact your mentor or Diondra at (916) 847-3583.

 Behavioral Issues or Concerns

 NCBR has and is willing to get professional behavioral assessments that include intervention plans for dogs with more than minor issues.
-Contacted your mentor with any concerns you have (please also cc Karen on these emails).
+Contacted your mentor with any concerns you have (please also cc Diondra on these emails).

 If you have behavioral concerns about your foster dog, the first thing you should do is consult the Foster Home Packet, which has a lot of really good advice and information in it.
-You should also contact your mentor and, if you both determine that further intervention is needed, you can then contact Karen via email.
+You should also contact your mentor and, if you both determine that further intervention is needed, you can then contact Diondra via email.
 In that message, state the problem you are having with your foster dog along with your name, phone number and the best time to call you.
-Karen will get in touch with you as soon as possible.
+Diondra will get in touch with you as soon as possible.

 Behavior Protocol